yada-kankanokkul/ML-Based-Optimization-of-Matrix-Multiplication/README.md

 5. Training the RL Agent
 	• Training Loop:
-		○ Use the Q-learning or PPO algorithm to train your agent.
+		○ Use the PPO algorithm to train agent.
 		○ The agent will interact with the matrix multiplication environment, choosing actions that maximize the reward.
 		○ Over time, the agent will learn optimal strategies for matrix multiplication based on size, sparsity, and partitioning options.
 	• Hyperparameters: Tune learning rates, exploration-exploitation trade-offs (epsilon-greedy for Q-learning), and the discount factor.